(Update February 9th: The deal with Seaborne Freight was cancelled due to its proposed port of use being unsuitable.)

 Within her comments about the Commonwealth Games she said

 “Even with the most deeply held differences, treating the other person with respect and as a fellow human being is always a good first step towards greater understanding.”

 That is, a beneficiary of robbery demanded that victims respect perpetrators.

 Her remarks above were also a thinly veiled reference to heated debate about Brexit.
 The queen does not want Brexit to be debated or challenged.
-She wants everyone to just talk politely about it and to allow the disaster capitalists, market gamblers and other wealth terrorists to prepare for a massive windfall for themselves via a cliff-fall no-deal Brexit while the vast majority of the population see their livelihoods decimated.
+She wants everyone to just talk politely about it and to allow the disaster capitalists and market gamblers to prepare for a massive windfall for themselves via a cliff-fall no-deal Brexit while the vast majority of the population see their livelihoods decimated.
 The queen is, of course, set up for a billion pound Brexit bonanza via a variety of dubious investments in offshore accounts.